Smaedd/OW_DeveloperConsole/README.md

 To try out the console with some premade commands, download the [Console Cheats](https://github.com/Smaedd/OW_ConsoleCheats) mod.

+### Native commands

+Currently, the console has three 'native' commands (commands that do not require another mod).
+These are:
+`help`: Prints out every console variable and command `find (string search)`: Prints out every console variable and command that contains the given argument in its name `clear`: Clears the console log

 ### Using the console in your mod

 To use the console in your mod, copy `DeveloperConsole/ConsoleUtil.cs` to your mod, and run: